markNZed/processism-react-three/storyboard.md

 # 3. Section: Systems and Their Structure
 ## 3.1.
 Objective
-Building on the idea of relations, we’ll see how systems are formed through these interrelated processes.
+Building on the idea of process, we’ll see how systems are formed through these interrelated processes.
 Systems are not fixed; they are fluid structures that evolve through the interaction of parts at different scales.
 This section will show how each part of a system is connected, influencing and being influenced by the whole, reinforcing that structure itself is a product of constant interaction.

 ## 3.2.
 Scene: Accumulation
 ### 3.2.1.
 Objective